badihaki/unity-action-cards/README.md

 Certain attacks can end in a dedicated special attack (try A -> S or A -> A -> A -> S).
 Each weapon-type also has a dedicated Launcher attack by pressing 'Jump' after any regular attack action (try A -> L), as well as a Rush-attack that can be performed while running (try hR -> A).

 ## Updates

+### 12-13 Prototype 1 - Lovesick Blade
+Next up is reloading the deck from the card abyss.

 ### 11-9 - NPC Rewrite
 Guess who has to rewrite how NPCs work!?
 That's right!!